grz0zrg/fsynth/documentation/mk/docs/audio_server.md

 Each channels can be routed to a physical / device driver / OS mixer port by changing the value at the end of effects space.
 The value correspond to the index of the port (0 based)

+Note : Effects are not shared, they are saved locally.

 ## Actions

 This pane allow to reload the audio server samples, impulse responses and Faust generators / effects.